 If you are to do this, I would suggest periodizing this work to the off-season, when results don’t matter as much.
 This is because, in my experience, while implementing some of these ideas may offer some long term benefits, thinking about the body movement while playing is often not the most optimal of thought processes.

 If you want to learn more about this, The Strike Plan shows you more about the technique described here, as well as skill drills to use on the range/at home/on the course to improve your strike quality.
-Check out more by clicking the image below.
+Learn more by clicking the image link below

 - Pressure is not weight/mass – in fact, the two can (and often are) completely opposing i.e. pressure goes back, weight goes forwards.